Department of Communicative Sciences and Deaf Studies

 5310 N. Campus Drive M/S PH 80

-BA in Communicative Disorders - Speech Pathology Option, B.A.
+B.A. in Communicative Sciences - Speech Pathology Option

 CRED in Special Education Mod/Sev Disab Internship

 CRED in Education Specialist Deaf & Hard of Hearing - Clear Credential

 CRED in Education Specialist Deaf & Hard of Hearing - Preliminary Credential